The Black-tailed Prairie Dog (Cynomys ludovicianus) is tan in colour and has a lighter coloured tummy and a black tip at the end of its tail.

 Habitat: These Prairie Dogs are found on the open plains and plateaus of the Great Plains from Montana and southern Saskatchewan to extreme northern Mexico.
 Unlike some Prairie Dogs, they do not truly hibernate and they can often be seen above ground in the winter.

-Lifespan: The average life span of the Black-tailed is seven to eight years.
-Prairie Dogs usually have a gestation period of 34 to 37 days and an average of three young.
+Lifespan: The average life span of the Black-tailed is 7 to 8 years.
+Prairie Dogs usually have a gestation period of 34 to 37 days and an average of 3 young.